luangjokaj/wordpressify/README.md

 |🤖| External Libraries|
 |🛎| Production ready ZIP theme|

-WordPressify comes with a development server for PHP running under a proxy with BrowserSync.
+WordPressify comes with a development server for running PHP under a proxy with BrowserSync.
+The data is stored in a pre-configured MariaDB database that works out of the box.
 Watches for all your changes and reloads the webpage in real-time.
 Style are preprocessors with PostCSS or Sass.
 Babel compiler for writing next-generation JavaScript.
 Source maps are supported for both CSS and JavaScript.
 WordPressify allows easy import of external JavaScript libraries and npm scripts, it has a flexible build and can be easily customized with gulp tasks.

 # 1. Installing Node and Docker
 WordPressify requires Node v7.5+ and Docker Compose.